Sukkot 2026: What You Need to Know This Year

 In many communities, simchat torah becomes one of the most exuberant celebrations of the Jewish year, with singing, dancing, and festivities that welcome everyone regardless of their usual level of observance.

-Shemini Atzeret 2025 begins on Monday, October 20, immediately following Sukkot.
-This "eighth day of assembly" is technically a separate holiday but feels like an extension of Sukkot.
-The name means "eighth day of solemn assembly," and it includes special prayers for rain—crucial in Israel's Mediterranean climate.
+Shemini Atzeret 2026 begins on Monday, October 20, immediately following Sukkot.
+This "eighth day of assembly" is technically a separate holiday, but it feels like an extension of Sukkot.
+The name means "eighth day of solemn assembly," and it includes special prayers for rain, crucial in Israel's Mediterranean climate.

-Chol hamoed 2025 refers to the intermediate days of Sukkot—October 14-18—when work restrictions are relaxed but the holiday atmosphere continues.
+Chol hamoed 2026 refers to the intermediate days of Sukkot; October 14-18, when work restrictions are relaxed but the holiday atmosphere continues.
 These days offer opportunities for family outings, sukkah visits, and special activities that wouldn't be appropriate on the full holiday days.

-Many families use chol hamoed for sukkah tours, visiting friends and relatives to see their temporary dwellings and share meals together.
+Many families use chol hamoed for sukkah tours, visiting friends and relatives to see their temporary dwellings and share meals.
 Schools in Jewish communities often organize special programs, and some families plan trips or outings that incorporate the holiday's themes.

 Building a Sukkah